Aller au contenu principal

 If the component is stored on a private GitHub repository and your personal token is missing, an error message is displayed and a Add a personal access token... button is displayed (see Providing your GitHub access token).

-You can then define the tag or version option for the dependency:
+You can define the tag or version option for a dependency:

 dependency-git-tag